schlpbch/astro-guild42/src/content/blog/scaling-e-commerce-at-Digitec-Galaxus.md

 ### Speakers

-[Andreas Caspers](https://www.linkedin.com/in/andreascaspers/) is domain architect of the online-shop core at Galaxus/Digitec.
+Andreas Caspers is the domain architect of the online-shop core at Galaxus/Digitec.

-[Boško Stupar](https://www.linkedin.com/in/stuparbosko) is domain architect of logistics at Galaxus/Digitec.
+[Boško Stupar](https://www.linkedin.com/in/stuparbosko) is the domain architect of logistics at Galaxus/Digitec.

 <br/>